 The US Federal Government has passed legislation regarding the disbursement of Federal Financial Aid.

 Loan funds which are not required for tuition fees will normally be passed to the student in pounds sterling for living expenses.
 Please note all Federal Aid will now only be disbursed directly to the University.
-Students are required to sign up for Global Pay Payee Manager, a direct deposit service offered through Western Union Business Solutions which allows payment directly to a UK bank account (or in exceptional circumstances such as the Coronavirus emergency situation to a US bank account).
+For current student with US loans for 2020-2021 academic year, you are required to sign up for Global Pay Payee Manager, a direct deposit service offered through Western Union Business Solutions which allows payment directly to a UK bank account (or in exceptional circumstances such as the Coronavirus emergency situation to a US bank account).

 If you do not submit bank details, we will be unable to request your loan funds from the US Treasury and this will delay your disbursement.